-Mystwood is a live action role playing organization consisting of paying guests, volunteer Cast members (normally called NPCs), and Staff members with varying degrees of compensation (with most being unpaid).
+Mystwood is a live action role playing organization consisting of paying guests, volunteer Cast members (normally called NPCs), and Staff members with no monetary compensation.
 Mystwood, and the organization’s Board of Directors, takes the safety and enjoyment of all involved very seriously.
 To that end, Mystwood has adopted a series of formal policies to deal with certain activities which may harm the players and player base, and cause the general and specific safety and enjoyment of participants to be infringed.
 These policies cover harassment, sexual harassment, drugs and alcohol, theft, cheating, and live combat.

 All participants should remember that their fellow players, Cast members, Staff, and Board are at events to socialize, entertain, be entertained, be challenged in various safe ways, and generally enjoy time with friends, and play accordingly.

 Further, where Mystwood Policies and the Site Policies of the various locations we utilize differ, overlap, or conflict, both policies will be followed, with the more restrictive taking precedence.
 This may potentially result in participants being subject to censure from the Mystwood Board, as well as from a given Site, independently.

 Mystwood will not tolerate retaliation against anyone who brings a complaint, or who speaks as a witness in the investigation of a complaint.

 The safety and well-being of all participants at Mystwood is our primary concern.
 We take any concerns regarding inappropriate behavior VERY seriously.
 If a participant is found to be responsible for any inappropriate behavior, they should expect a stern warning, or expulsion from the game.